 The following clinical program faculty will be reviewing applications for the admission of a graduate student for Fall 2020: Drs.
-Justin Lavner, Isha Metzger, Josh Miller, Anne Shaffer, Greg Strauss, Cindy Suveg, and Larry Sweet.
+Justin Lavner, Josh Miller, Greg Strauss, Cindy Suveg, and Larry Sweet.

 The purpose of the Doctoral Program in Clinical Psychology is to train outstanding clinical scientists who will go on to make valuable contributions to the field of clinical psychology.
 We seek to help each student develop:

 - an identification with psychology as an integrated basic and applied science

 - To develop culturally-competent skills in service and research recognizing the increasingly diverse communities which psychologists serve; and

 - To ensure that the individual has the ability to function in research-oriented (e.g., academic) and applied (e.g., medical centers) settings through the development of competencies in the production and consumption of research, the teaching of clinical psychology, and the supervision and provision of clinical services.